codecraftuk/codecraftuk.github.io/_posts/2018-06-27-FirstTimeSpeakers-Promo.md

 However, we have decided to organise a FirstTimeSpeakers event during which new speakers will be encouraged to give a 10-15 min talk about anything tech related - any stack, any softskill.

 Why?
 Well, because we are interested in seeing new faces and hearing of new perspectives, experiences and technologies.
-We are welcoming meetup and we can also help speakers to prepare.
+We are a welcoming meetup and we can also help speakers to prepare.

 If this sounds like your cup of tea, sign up to speak [here](https://codecraft2.typeform.com/to/pq1KnK)